xitas/pny-django-class/README.md

 >python manage.py migrate

-Migration is for install data default table in SQLite and its file will be created
+Migration is for installing the data default table in SQLite and its file will be created

 ###  4. We can create a super user from which we can access the admin panel